 Nanette Gartrell, Williams Institute Visiting Distinguished Scholar

-Nanette Gartrell, M.D., is a Williams Institute Visiting Distinguished Scholar.
+Nanette Gartrell, M.D., is a psychiatrist and Williams Visiting Distinguished Scholar.
 Dr. Gartrell also has a Guest Appointment at the University of Amsterdam, and she was previously on the faculty at Harvard Medical School and UCSF.
-Dr. Gartrell graduated Stanford University (B.A., 1972) and University of California (M.D., 1976), and completed a psychiatric residency and fellowship at Harvard Medical School (1979).
+Dr. Gartrell graduated Stanford University (B.A.), University of California (M.D.), and completed a psychiatry residency and fellowship at Harvard Medical School.

-Dr. Gartrell is the principal researcher of the US National Longitudinal Lesbian Family Study (NLLFS), which since the 1980s, has been following and reporting on a cohort of planned lesbian families with children conceived through donor insemination.
-The NLLFS examines the social, psychological, and emotional development of the children as well as the dynamics of planned lesbian families.
-This is the longest-running and largest prospective investigation of lesbian mothers and their children in the United States.
-For more than a quarter century, this study has been providing information to specialists in healthcare, family services, adoption, foster care, sociology, feminist studies, education, ethics, same-sex marriage, civil union, and public policy on matters pertaining to LGBT families.
-The NLLFS was named one of the top 100 science stories of 2010 by Discover Magazine.
-In 2012, Dr. Gartrell’s work on this study was featured in a UCLA Today story, “Researcher sorts out fact from fallacy in groundbreaking study of lesbian families.”
-Dr. Gartrell has appeared on network television (including PBS, Good Morning America, CNN, NBC, CBS, and Fox News), and on public, talk, and Sirius satellite radio.
-Her articles have appeared in the New York Times Magazine, the San Francisco Chronicle Magazine, the Ladies Home Journal, and the Christian Science Monitor.
+Gartrell is the principal investigator of the U.S. National Longitudinal Lesbian Family Study (NLLFS), which since the 1980s has been following and reporting on a cohort of planned lesbian families with children conceived through donor insemination.
+It is the longest-running and largest prospective investigation of lesbian mothers and their children.
+For more than 30 years, this ongoing study has been providing information to specialists in healthcare, family services, adoption, foster care, sociology, feminist studies, education, ethics, same-sex marriage, and public policy on matters pertaining to sexual minority parent families.
+The NLLFS was named one of the top 100 science stories in 2010 by Discover Magazine.